HunteRoi/discord-temp-channels/BREAKING_CHANGES.md

 ## No more voiceChannelCreate & voiceChannelDelete events
 The events related to voice channel creation and deletion have been removed.
-Why do they exist in the first place to be honnest?
+Why do they exist in the first place to be honest?

 ## childCreate becomes childAdd & childDelete becomes childRemove
 The `childCreate` and `childDelete` events have been renamed as `childAdd` and `childRemove`.